amartinrmit/pypadf/README.md

     python diffract.py --config ./demo/configs/config_hex_diff.txt

 This will create 6 diffraction patterns and save them to the output directory `./demo/output/diff`.
-Any parameter in the config file can be overided on the commandline.
-To generate more patterns for the demonstration:

-    python diffract.py --config ./demo/configs/config_hex_diff.txt --npatterns 1000

 To see all options:

     python diffract.py --help

 #### Inspect Diffraction Pattern